-Here is a home full-body workout to help get you started.
-Read on to get all the details or watch the video above to see our community manager, Chloe, demo these moves.
-All you need is a little bit of space, a set of dumbells, some good tunes, and a towel for the sweat.
+Read on to get all the details of each move and be sure to watch the video above to see a demo of these moves in action.
+All you need for this home full-body workout is a little bit of space, a set of light or medium dumbells (3, 5, or 7 pounds will work depending on your level), some good tunes, and a towel for the sweat.
 (Because yes, there will be lots of sweat.)
+No dumbbells?
+No problem!
+All of the exercises in this workout can be done without weights.

 How To Use This Program